TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model.md

 ## Introduction

-In this section, you will learn how to customize the User model and the sign-up form for your API consumers.
+In this section, you will learn how to customise the User model and the sign-up form for your API consumers.
-Customizing the User model enables the storage of custom data attributes in the User profile.
+Customising the User model enables the storage of custom data attributes in the User profile.
 Additionally, it allows these attributes to be optionally included in the credentials metadata (therefore accessible by the gateway runtime) and exposed in the user sign-up form.

 This feature enables the implementation of complex business logic when processing API requests.
-For example, it is particularly useful when the quota for API calls needs to be distributed among all developers of consumer organizations.
+For example, it is particularly useful when the quota for API calls needs to be distributed among all developers of consumer organisations.
 In such cases, both the quota and the rate limit should be applied at the organization level, rather than according to individual credentials.
 In this event, the organisation ID should be known to the gateway in runtime.
 This feature helps to achieve that.

 ## Add new Custom Attributes to the User model

-To customise the User model by adding new data attributes to it, navigate to the **Custom attributes** menu and the select the **User** model.
+To customise the User model by adding new data attributes to it, navigate to the **Custom attributes** menu and then select the **User** model.
 Currently, it is possible to extend only the User model.
 In future releases we will add the same capabilities to other models.
 {{< img src="img/dashboard/portal-management/enterprise-portal/navigate-to-user-attributes.png" alt="Navigate to the User's attributes" >}}

 ## Add attributes to the user model